The Global Evolution of Litigation Finance

 and champerty were not abolished in Hong Kong.
 The legislation came into force in February 2019 when a Code of Practice was issued.
 The Code of Practice provides guidance to in relation to arbitrations seated in Hong Kong and services provided

 in Hong Kong on arbitrations seated elsewhere.

-Omni Bridgeway was one of the first funders to finance international arbitration matters in both Singapore and Hong Kong under
+Omni Bridgeway was one of the first litigation funding firm to finance international arbitration matters in both Singapore and Hong Kong under

 the new legislation in each jurisdiction.

 Many courts and tribunals around the world have acknowledged that the common law doctrines of maintenance and champerty are antiquated and no longer relevant in today’s modern society.
 As access to justice is becoming increasingly cost-prohibitive,

 courts recognize the need for litigation finance as a means to alleviate the high fees and expenses as well as risks associated with bringing a legal claim.
 By relieving these financial pressures, equal justice under the law can be achieved, as legal disputes will truly